phunanon/Insitux/README.md

 (reduce + [])        → [] ; + is never called

-;Continues looping until condition becomes false ;Note: also returns the final value or null if the first condition evaluation is false (var n 0)
+;Continues looping until condition becomes false ;Note: returns the final value or null if the first evaluated condition is false (var n 0)
 (while (< n 5)
   (print n)